Preparing to get married

-You can also sms the letter M followed by your ID number (example: M5001010050080) to 32551 A reply sms will be sent back to your cellphone to confirm your marital status and the date of your marriage.
-The sms’s cost R10 each and will be charged by your network service provider.
+You can also sms the letter M followed by your ID number (example: M 5001010050080) to 32551 A reply sms will be sent back to your cellphone to confirm your marital status and the date of your marriage.
+(R1 per sms and will be charged by your network service provider).

 Documents required to enter into a marriage

 On the day of the marriage a couple must present the following documents to the person officiating at the wedding:

 - If a foreign national is marrying a South African citizen, they should both present their valid passports as well as well as a completed BI-31 Form (Declaration for the Purpose of Marriage, Letter of no impediment)

 - If the wedding is for a minor (a person under the age of 18 years), the written consent of both parents/ legal guardian or the Commissioner of Child Welfare or a judge should be submitted on Form DHA-32 as well.
 If the minors getting married are under the ages of 18 for boys or 15 for girls, the written consent from the Minister of Home Affairs will also be required

 - If any of the persons getting married are divorced, then the final decree of divorce should be furnished

 - If any of the persons getting married are widowed, the deceased spouse’s death certificate must be submitted.